ronaldparent/Python-Fundamentals-and-Applications-A-Comprehensive-Guide/README.md

 Author: Ronald Parent

-Description
-This project provides a comprehensive guide covering the fundamental concepts and common applications of the Python programming language.
+Description: This project provides a comprehensive guide covering the fundamental concepts and common applications of the Python programming language.
 It is designed to serve as a learning resource, progressing from basic syntax to more involved topics like object-oriented programming and file handling.

 The guide includes detailed explanations and numerous Python code examples for topics such as: